cha0s/crunches/README.md

 - `float32`
 - `float64`

 Instead of copying the data from the buffer, a [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Typed_arrays#typed_array_views) is created over the encoded binary and returned instead.
 The same optimization is applied for encoding.
-This optimization nets a gain of roughly **1.5x** speed for encoding and ***50x*** speed for decoding on the machine used to benchmark.
+This is roughly **1.5x** faster for encoding and ***50x*** faster for decoding a 1024-byte array on the machine used to benchmark.
+The gains increase even more as the size of the array increases.

 **NOTE:** `float64` arrays are padded with an extra 4 bytes after the length prefix to satisfy the required 8-byte alignment.